spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-You can then write your queries in to the URQL operation store to create a subscription to the data -->
+You can then write your queries into the URQL operation store to create a subscription to the data -->

 ---